 Notaries in Washington, D.C. must post a $2,000 surety bond prior to being commissioned and conducting business.

 Washington, D.C. notary bonds protect the public and state from financial losses and other consequences resulting from a notary’s wrongdoings or mistakes.
 The bond makes sure proper compensation is given to an individual harmed as a result of errors or mistakes committed by a notary while on the job.

-Notaries are commissioned for 5 years in accordance with Title 1 Section 1201 of the Code of the District of Columbia.
+Notaries are commissioned for five years in accordance with Title 1 Section 1201 of the Code of the District of Columbia.
 The notary certification is only valid in the District of Columbia.
 The Office of Notary Commissions and Authentications (ONCA) approves and commissions individuals as DC notaries.

 How to become a notary in Washington D.C.

 All applicants must be 18 years or older and must submit and prove the following in an application to the Office of the Secretary: